 The good thing about No-fault is that (as the name implies) it doesn’t matter who was at fault in causing the auto accident.
 Your own insurer is responsible for paying your medical bills and lost wages, even if the other driver caused the accident.
 Certain conditions must be met, but generally speaking, the medical bills and lost wages must be paid within 30 days of the insurer’s receipt of the bills or documents substantiating the wage loss.
 Most medical providers have patients sign paperwork authorizing and directing the insurer to pay the medical provider directly, as opposed to sending a check to the patient.

 In order to receive benefits for lost wages, most insurers require that a “Wage & Salary Verification” form be completed by the injury victim’s employer.
 The form asks the employer a number of questions related to the victim’s employment and also asks the employer to verify the employee’s salary for the 13 weeks preceding the accident.
 The form then is submitted to the insurer, who calculates the victim’s average weekly wage for the 13 weeks before the accident and benefits are paid at 60% of the average weekly wage.
 The insurer will also require documentation from the injury victim’s treating doctor verifying that the victim is unable to work due to injuries suffered in the accident.

-If you have been involved in an auto accident and you need help with your claim, please feel free to contact the Law Offices of The Law Office of Eric H. Luckman, P.A. at (561) 737-3133.
+If you have been involved in an auto accident and you need help with your claim, please feel free to contact a car accident lawyer Delray Beach FL clients trust with their case from the law office of Eric H. Luckman, P.A. at (561) 737-3133 right now.